snow-blade/vlite/Readme.md

 PRs are more than welcome, if you don't know yet vlang, good news you can learn it in under an hour at: [https://github.com/vlang/v/blob/master/doc/docs.md](https://github.com/vlang/v/blob/master/doc/docs.md)

 I tried to make the code as obvious as possible for any contributor, so you should find your way very easily.

+## Running tests:

+To check that everything is up and running, just use:

+` v test utils_test.v `

 ## License

 Licensed under [MIT](LICENSE)